Q-FRC/Dashboard/README.md

 [![Debug](https://github.com/binex-dsk/QFRCDashboard/actions/workflows/trigger_builds.yml/badge.svg)](https://github.com/binex-dsk/QFRCDashboard/actions/workflows/trigger_builds.yml)

 ## Usage Guide
 Set your NT server URL with the menubar option, create a new tab in the Tab menu, and add a widget using the New Widget menu option.
-Save and load layouts with the File menu, and resize and edit widgets as desired by right-clicking and selecting Resize, Delete, etc.
+Save and load layouts with the File menu, and resize and edit widgets as desired by right-clicking and selecting Resize, Delete, etc, or resize and drag with the mouse.

 (Note: row and column numbers are zero-indexed.
 Row and column spans, however, start from 1.)